Special hints for international students

 meeting people and expanding your circle of friends.

-These suggestions are from the prospective of people new to North America, but can be
+These suggestions are from the prospective of people new to Canada and the United States, but can be

 easily used by anyone who needs help making friends.

 Also see "How to Make Friends (According to Science)" below.
 Simply wonderful advice.

 afraid to approach others

 However, choose appropriate venues where strangers are most likely